This Program Is Teaming Up with Hotels to Give Guests Free Books

 But in 2018 she picked it up again.
 “I reminded myself of my passion for reading books,” she tells Forbes.
 She contacted the Mandarin Oriental Hotel and restarted Bedside Reading.
 She’s now added a total of seven hotels: Acqualina Resort & Spa, Mandarin Oriental New York, Mandarin Oriental DC, Waldorf Astoria Beverly Hills, Shutters on the Beach and Hotel Casa del Mar in Santa Monica, and The Simpson House Inn in Santa Barbara.
 But Ubell-Meyer says they’ll be adding two more hotels this year—one of which is the Dream Inn in Santa Cruz—and she’s researching potential hotels in Toronto.

 The hotels typically stock between one and three books per room, and Ubell-Meyer rotates the titles on a monthly basis.
 Most of the titles are advance copies, which means the guests won’t have had a chance to read them—and they’ll be exposed to new literature.
 The relaunch featured “New York Times bestselling authors, Salman Rushdie, with The Golden House, and Kelly Corrigan’s Tell Me More.
 What a great way to start the program!” she says.
-Bedside Reading offers more benefits than people realize: Check out what reading can do for your brain.
+Bedside Reading offers more benefits than people realize.